jmrfox/pypet_rebuild/README.md

 An attempt at rebuilding Robert Meyer's pypet.

 The original pypet package, while fantastic, is a little outdated in terms of modern Python practices and dependencies.
 This is an attempt to rebuild it with modern practices in mind.
-This is all my own code, but credit to Robert Meyer for the original idea and implementation.
+This is all my own code, but credit to [Robert Meyer](https://github.com/SmokinCaterpillar) and other contributors for the original ideas and implementations.

 ---